marekrogala/sparkdatalog/README.md

 val resultPathsRdd: RDD[Seq[Int]] = resultDatabase("Path")

-// We can now save the paths RDD to distributed storage or perform further computations on it.
+// We can now save the paths RDD to distributed storage
+// or perform further computations on it.

 // We can of course also print it to stdout: print(resultPathsRdd.collect().map("Path(" + _.mkString(", ") + ")").mkString("\n"))
+// Outputs:
+//   Path(3, 2)
+//   Path(2, 1)
 ```